 For a successful cut, we need a vector drawing in AutoCAD file format, DWG or DXF, with all curves drawn as polylines rather than splines.
 But don't worry, if you can't produce that, or aren't sure what it all means, we have a lot of tricks available to convert your drawing to this format.

 If you aren't sure your file is scaled to the correct size of your part, include dimension information so we can verify the size.
+A labeled line or square in the same scale as your parts is sufficient for dimensioning.
 For parts with blind holes, pockets, dadoes, or other features that don't go all the way through the material, indicate the depth to cut to.

 If you're working with a 3D model, we can accept certain 3D file types as well.
 But if what you need cut is flat, most 3D programs will allow you to export a drawing on an arbitrary plane.
 AutoCAD's DXF format is very commonly used for this kind of export and it's ideal for us.

-For full 3D drawings, we can work with IGES, OBJ, 3DM, and STL file types.
+For full 3D drawings, we can work with IGES, OBJ, and 3DM file types, although 2d files are preferred.
+STLs and other mesh surfaces are not well suited to export of 2d cutting information.
 Unfortunately we cannot open Solidworks files; please export your Solidworks models to one of the above interchange formats.

 If all you have is a photograph, send that anyway.
 We will at least get a sense of what you need and be able to ask intelligent questions.
 Our draftsperson can work with you to create CAD drawings, at our standard hourly rate.